 In June 1918, Tee’s command moved to Chateau Thierry.
 In the attack at Belleau Woods he led his platoon over the top of a hill in fighting as fierce as any Lew witnessed in the Civil War.
 Just a few weeks later in July, Tee took his platoon forward.
 A piece of high explosive hit Tee about noon as he led his men in the attack on Vierzy—the preliminary advance on Soissons.
 His regiment was cited by the French for this action and his company was awarded Croix-de-Guerre with Palm.
 Tee was evacuated to Base Hospital No. 43, where he recovered.

-By September, he had been promoted to 1st Lieutenant but, communications at the front being what they were, he never knew it!
-In Memorial Sketches in Yale in the World War, it says he actually received this rank July 1 and the next day had been made a provisional Captain.
-In October, he rejoined his command for the Meuse-Argonne offensive and was appointed Battalion Scout Officer.
-His company was withdrawn for replacement, but he was retained because of his sketching ability (perhaps an artistic trait inherited from Lew).
+By September, Tee had been promoted to first lieutenant.
+However, communications at the front being what they were, he never knew it!
+Memorial Sketches in Yale in the World War says he actually received this rank July 1 and the next day made provisional captain.
+In October, he rejoined his command for the Meuse-Argonne offensive.
+He was appointed Battalion Scout Officer.
+His company withdrew for replacement, but he remained because of his sketching ability (perhaps an artistic trait inherited from Lew).